 Summary of Objective 4 “Promoting sustained institutional mechanisms in communities” of the South African Integrated Social Crime Prevention Strategy 2011.

-A Community Register serves as a local community information hub where residents can register their personal information for record keeping.
+A Community Register is a place where residents can register their personal information for record keeping.
 By registering personal details on the office’s database, residents have the opportunity to access legitimate and incremental land tenure.
 Government departments access this information to optimize and improve on service delivery.
 It helps them locate residents for distribution of grants, chronic medication and many other services.

 Meet Nolusindiso Njozela, a passionate social worker from Monwabisi Park.

 “I visit the VPUU Community Register on a weekly basis [to locate residents according to their house numbers] – every time a new file comes in from Endlovini.
 It’s not just helpful for me, but mostly for the foster care grant recipients.
 We often have to stop the grant if we can’t review conditions.
 And then the children suffer, and that is not fair.”

 Community Registers are driven by local engagement.
 Therefore, local community members receive training to collect and capture data from households, manage the Community Register and distribute information upon request to community members and other stakeholders.
 Fieldworkers are up-skilled in using different types of technologies, including Geographic Information Systems (GIS) for mapping, Open Data Kit (ODK) Application for collecting and analysing data, as well as cellphones and PC’s to maintain a living, electronic resident database.